Tanushri-Das/nextjs-typescript-todo-app/README.md

 5. Once I was satisfied with the changes on the "feature-xyz" branch, I pushed the branch to the remote repository using `git push origin feature-xyz`.

-6. On the GitHub , I created a pull request, selecting the "feature-xyz" branch as the source branch and the main branch as the target branch (e.g., `master` or `main`).
+6. On GitHub , I created a pull request, selecting the "feature-xyz" branch as the source branch and the main branch as the target branch (e.g., `master` or `main`).

 7. I provided a clear title and description for the pull request, explaining the changes I had made and their purpose.